codewars/docs/content/curation/kata.md

 When a reviewer writes a post pointing out the spotted issues which need to be fixed, it should be done in a way which actually instructs the author how to fix them.
 Sometimes, authors can be unaware that some specific issue might occur, or why it might be a problem, and reviewers with their short remarks leave them even more clueless.
 When a reviewer wants to signal such an issue, it should be done in a way which minimizes the need for follow-up questions and additional explanations.
 Initially it might seem as more effort from the reviewer, but this additional effort may ease the resolution of problems further down the line.

+### Auto-unpublish

+A beta kata which receives two posts labeled as `issue` is automatically unpublished and turned back into a draft.
+It cannot be republished as long as there is at least one unresolved issue.

 ## Reward for Reviewers